-The Canadian recession beginning in 2008Q4 was less severe than those in many other advanced economies, as it had no banking crisis per se.
-Unlike the U.S. and many other countries, Canada did not experience bank failures or government bank bailouts during the global financial crisis, given tighter regulation of its financial sector; see Bordo, Redish and Rockoff (2011).
-It also experienced only about half the percentage decline in real C&I loans as happened in the United States, recalling our discussion in section 1.
+Figure 11 presents log, HP-filtered real GDP, private investment, and business fixed investment less structures in the U.S. and Canada in dates surrounding the U.S. 2007 (left panels) and 2001 recessions, with each series demeaned to its value at the start of the U.S. recession.
+Canada had no banking crisis per se, and its recession beginning in 2008Q4 was less severe than those in many other advanced economies; Bordo, Redish and Rockoff (2011) credit tighter financial sector regulation for its lack of bank failures and government bailouts during the global financial crisis.
+Canada also experienced only about half the percentage decline in real C&I loans as happened in the United States, recalling figure 1 from section 1.
 These observations notwithstanding, the size of its GDP contraction and that in the U.S. are a near perfect match.
-This is at odds with the predictions of our model, which translates a roughly half-sized fall in business lending into a roughly half-sized fall in GDP; however, some of the discrepancy might be explained by a real shock affecting Canada around this time that is omitted from our analysis, a notion we will return to below.
+This is at odds with the predictions of our model, which translates a roughly half-sized fall in business lending into a roughly half-sized fall in GDP; however, some of the discrepancy might be explained by a real shock affecting Canada around this time omitted from our analysis, a notion we will return to below.

-Canadian investment initially rose in early 2008.
-Starting in 2008Q3, private investment began a steep decline outstripped by the fall in business investment.
-Model counterparts in figure 10 qualitatively agree with these observations, though the predicted investment decline is far smaller and more gradual.
-Whereas the empirical investment trough dates coincided in the 2007 recession episode, our model reproduces that coincidence only if we reduce the size of the country-1 credit shock to that in country-2.
-Over the recovery, United States and Canadian investment came back fairly steadily between mid-2009 and mid-2011, but then stagnated over several years.26
+Canadian investment rose in early 2008, but private investment began a steep decline in 2008Q3 fueled by that in business investment.
+Model counterparts in figure 10 agree qualitatively with these observations, but the predicted investment decline is far smaller and more gradual.
+Whereas the empirical investment trough dates coincide in the 2007 recession episode, our model reproduces that coincidence only if we reduce the size of the country-1 credit shock to that in country 2.
+Over the recovery, United States and Canadian investment came back fairly steadily between mid-2009 and mid-2011 and then stagnated over several years.